-Carrier screening gives individuals and couples information about their chance of having a child with an inherited genetic condition: specifically cystic fibrosis (CF), fragile X syndrome (FXS) or spinal muscular atrophy (SMA).
-These three genetic conditions have serious health consequences and are some of the most common inherited conditions in the general population.
+Genetic carrier screening gives individuals and couples information about their chance of having a child with an inherited genetic condition, such as cystic fibrosis.
+Cystic fibrosis mainly affects the lungs and is one of the most common inherited conditions in the general population.

 Champion of genomic medicine, Professor Kathryn North, has been awarded the Companion of the Order of Australia as part of the Australia Day honours.

 The Murdoch Children’s Research Institute (MCRI) Director and the Victorian Clinical Genetics Services (VCGS) Executive Chair has dedicated her life to improving healthcare by promoting the use of genomics in mainstream medicine.

 Prof North’s discoveries on genetic disorders have helped thousands, and as director of the MCRI she leads 1300 researchers, including some of the country’s superstars of genomic medicine.

 Genetic counselling is one of the rarest jobs in Australia – with only 230 employed nationwide.

 Genetic counsellors work in many areas of medicine, including paediatrics, prenatal, infertility, neurology, cancer and cardiology.
 Many counsellors work directly with patients, while others carry out research in public laboratories and for industry.
 Some are employed in health education.

 Victorian Clinical Genetic Services (VCGS) carries out tests for hundreds of genetic conditions impacting adults and children.

 Victorian Clinical Genetics Services (VCGS), the genetic testing arm of Murdoch Children’s Research Institute, has welcomed the news that it is one of the three national research institutes chosen to be part of the $20-million genetic screening project – Mackenzie’s Mission.